Native vs Hybrid

 What are the drawbacks of Hybrid application development?

-- Limited access to Native features – If your application heavily relies on platform-specific features or hardware, such as advanced camera functions or sensors, Hybrid development may limit your access to these capabilities.
+• Limited access to native features – If your app relies heavily on platform specific features such as advanced camera controls, sensors, or system level APIs, hybrid development may restrict full access to these capabilities.

-- Limited offline functionality – While Hybrid apps can support offline functionality, they might not offer the same level of offline capabilities as Native applications, which can be crucial for certain applications.
+• Limited offline functionality – While hybrid apps can support offline usage, they may not provide the same depth of offline capabilities as native apps.
+This can be a drawback for applications that must function reliably without connectivity.

 Choosing between Hybrid and Native application development